Find Affordable College Courses

 $8,703 Average Tuition & Fees

-Our analysis found Western Washington University to be the best value school for communication and journalism students who want to pursue a degree in Washington.
-Located in the small city of Bellingham, WWU is a public college with a fairly large student population.
+Our 2023 rankings named Western Washington University the best value school in Washington for communication and journalism students.
+Located in the city of Bellingham, WWU is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at WWU are $8,703 a year.
+WWU undergraduate students pay an average of $8,703 in in-state tuition and fees each year.
 After completing their degree, communication and journalism graduates from WWU carry an average student debtload of $19,083.
 This translates to an average monthly loan payment of $272, based on a 10-year repayment plan.

 Full Communication & Journalism at Western Washington University Report